oldham123/cfa_level_iii/_readings/Reading 2 Guidance for the Standards.md

   - *Violations*
     - Actions with intent to mislead are violations, not simply affecting security prices
     - Spreading false information is also a violation if there is intent to mislead and affect prices
+    - It is legitimate to engage in activity designed to increase trading volume for a security if those actions are disclosed, and are not intended to mislead
 - **Standard III(A): Loyalty, Prudence, and Care**
   - *Violations*
     - Client interests always come first